 - Public Concerns at Work 0207 404 6609

 When reporting a fraud this can be made directly or anonymously, however, it is very important that as much information as possible about the matter is provided to the CounterFraud Specialist otherwise it may not be possible to investigate the matter.

 Information for witnesses

-You may be required to be a witness because you have seen or been in contact with an aspect which relates to an investigation which is being conducted on behalf of the Trust either by the AFS or the Police.
+You may be required to be a witness because you have seen or been in contact with an aspect which relates to an investigation which is being conducted on behalf of the Trust either by the Counter Fraud Specialist or the Police.

 Making a witness statement and providing evidence is generally undertaken voluntarily by members of the public.